-After the 2009 real estate crash, it’s almost impossible to buy a home without a down payment.
+Since the 2009 real estate crash, it’s almost impossible to buy a home without a down payment.
 Having a substantial down payment in saving shows that you’ll be able to meet up with the monthly payment.
-Most conventional mortgages usually ask for 5-20% down payment but it can be less with FHA loans.
+Most conventional mortgages usually ask for a 5-20% down payment but it can be less with FHA loans.

 If you purchase a home in a rural area you can get a USDA loan that doesn’t require a down payment.
 However, we advise you to consult your expert Realtor to identify top loan specialists in your area.

 2. Home Inspection